MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/05-Evaluate-prompt-flow.md

 - Create an AI hub and project within the Azure AI Studio.
 - Deploy a GPT model.
-- Create a flow that uses the deployed GPT model to generate an answer based on user's input.
+- Evaluate a test dataset with the built-in metrics.
-- Test and deploy the flow.
+- Define a custom evaluation metric and run it against the test dataset.

 ## Create an AI hub and project in the Azure AI Studio